Basic Graph Drawing

 Nodes responsible for resizing the shapes have their own menu.
 Users are able to automatically square the shape by either changing the width or the height and locking one or both of the dimensions down.
 For example, one can make sure that any further resizing will not change the height of the shape.

 While making shapes was straight forward, making lines was a bit more challenging.
 Each line can be moved independently and by dragging individual joints.
 The basic line context menu provides the same functionality as the shape context menu minus the add text button.
-Instead a Merge Nodesline segment can be split in the middle to make two segments joined by a single node.
+Instead a line segment can be split in the middle to make two segments joined by a single node.
 Each node can also be deleted and cloned.
 When a node is cloned the line is extended by another segment.
 One is not restricted to cloning edge nodes, a single node can have several segments coming out of it.
 Nodes can also be merged together, thus forming closed loops.
 This should allow users to create complex shapes, and will be used at some point to create shape libraries.
 The plan is to then let users share different shapes between each other.

 I think that pretty much covers the feature set as it currently stands.
 There are still a few bugs to work out and a few more features to add before Graphsy can be made available.
 Next I want to implement anchors so that lines can be attached to shapes.
 I also need to implement project management so that these things can be saved and loaded.
 Finally, I need to implement changeable properties so that things like color and stroke of the lines can be modified.
 I’d also like to get arrow heads done for the lines before the alpha is released, but I think I would be willing to open it up before that happens.
 Let me know what you think in the comments.
 Enjoy the other screen caps.